spikekips/a2b/README.md

 Please ensure your contributions adhere to the [CERN Open Hardware Licence Version 2 - Strongly Reciprocal](license.md).

 ### Development Setup for Contributors
-To contribute to the design files, you'll need the KiCad EDA Suite installed.
+To contribute to the design files, you'll need the KiCad( > 10.0) EDA Suite installed.
 After cloning, simply open the `a2b.kicad_pro` file in KiCad.

 ## 📄 License